Converting Paper Documents into Electronic Files

 Other Technical Details

 We use PrimeOCR, a top-end OCR Server System that achieves up to 82% better accuracy than the best conventional OCR products through the implementation of "Voting OCR" technology.
-PrimeOCR can use up to seven OCR engines instead of just one, utilizing engines from ABBYY, Caere/Calera/ScanSoft, ExperVision, and NewSoft.
+PrimeOCR can use up to six OCR engines instead of just one, utilizing engines from ABBYY, Caere/Calera/ScanSoft, ExperVision, and NewSoft.
 PrimeOCR passes the scanned image through each of these OCR engines and uses voting technology along with artificial intelligence algorithms to determine the character recognition of images.

 The best single-engine OCR software products achieve about 98% average accuracy recognizing text on typical quality document images.
 While 98% accuracy sounds impressive, that still leaves 40 errors on a typical 2000 character text page!
 As a result, many imaging installations that want to use OCR software wind up with inadequate and untrustworthy files.
 Installations that use PrimeOCR can cut errors per page by 65-80% (down to 8 errors per average 2000 character page).